resourced/resourced/README.md

 * **RESOURCED_CONFIG_WRITER_DIR:** Path to writers config directory.
 Default: ""

 * **RESOURCED_TAGS:** Comma separated tags.
-Default: []
+Default: ""

+## Collecting Data

+ResourceD data collector is called a reader.
+The quickest way to configure a reader is to use a script.

+1. Write your script following this one requirement: **You must output the JSON data through STDOUT**

+2. Write ResourceD config file.
+[See examples here](https://github.com/resourced/resourced/tree/master/tests/data/config-reader).

 ## Reading Data from HTTP Interface

-If you run ResourceD server as described above, you should be able to GET load average data via cURL:
+If you follow the install instruction above, you should be able to GET load average data via cURL:

 ```bash
 curl -X GET -H "Content-type: application/json" http://localhost:55555/r/load-avg
 ```

 ### RESTful Endpoints